spiryns/UCD/README.md

 - **Design, documentation, CAD, and media:** [CC BY 4.0 License](LICENSE)

 You are free to reuse and build upon this work, both commercially and non-commercially, as long as proper attribution is given to the original authors.
-You are free to reuse and build upon this work, both commercially and non-commercially, as long as proper attribution is given to the original authors.

-## Bronnen
- [^1]: Thomas, T., & Ritter, A. (2022).
-Wandering & sundowning in dementia. _Practical Neurology, 21_(3), 36–44.